Priest–penitent privilege: United States

-A pastor has a duty to hold in confidence any information obtained during a counseling session.
-A pastor who violates this trust might be on the losing end of a suit for an invasion of privacy or defamation.
+Roman Catholic priests have a duty under canon law to hold in confidence any information obtained during confession.
+Other religious groups often have similar requirements.
+A pastor of any denomination who discloses confessional information might be at risk in a civil lawsuit for an invasion of privacy or defamation.
+However, many jurisdictions have recognized the need for exceptions in extreme cases, such as child abuse, child neglect, sexual abuse, "notorious crimes"/murder, as the needs of modern civil society to protect victims prevail over the 'laws' of a particular religion, which irrespective of the First Amendment's free exercise clause, does not override modern legal jurisprudence.

 The First Amendment is largely cited as the jurisprudential basis.
 The earliest and most influential case acknowledging the priest–penitent privilege was People v.
 Phillips (1813), where the Court of General Sessions of the City of New York refused to compel a priest to testify.
 The Court opined:

 A few years after Phillips was decided, People v.
 Smith distinguished the case on the grounds that the defendant had approached the minister as a "friend or adviser," not in his capacity as a professional or spiritual advisor.
 As with most privileges, a debate still exists about the circumstances under which the priest–penitent privilege applies.
 The capacity in which the clergyman is acting at the time of the communication is relevant in many jurisdictions.